ChefKissInc/SMCRadeonSensors/README.md

 ![Status Bar Screenshot](Assets/StatusBar.png)

-The design is based on AMD Power Gadget.

 ## GPU temperature and MacOS

 Apple stopped reporting the temperature since the Radeon VII.
 Vega 10 and older can still report the temperature using external tools.